Whoaa512/starred/README.md

 - [astral-sh/uv](https://github.com/astral-sh/uv) - An extremely fast Python package and project manager, written in Rust.
 - [gitbutlerapp/gitbutler](https://github.com/gitbutlerapp/gitbutler) - The GitButler version control client, backed by Git, powered by Tauri/Rust/Svelte
 - [igor-petruk/scriptisto](https://github.com/igor-petruk/scriptisto) - A language-agnostic "shebang interpreter" that enables you to write scripts in compiled languages.
+- [awslabs/llrt](https://github.com/awslabs/llrt) - LLRT (Low Latency Runtime) is an experimental, lightweight JavaScript runtime designed to address the growing demand for fast and efficient Serverless applications.
 - [AccessKit/accesskit](https://github.com/AccessKit/accesskit) - Accessibility infrastructure for UI toolkits
 - [AmrDeveloper/GQL](https://github.com/AmrDeveloper/GQL) - GitQL is a extensible SQL-like query language and SDK to perform queries on various data sources such .git files with supports of most of SQL features such as grouping, ordering and aggregation and wi
 - [ofek/pyapp](https://github.com/ofek/pyapp) - Runtime installer for Python applications